 From our earliest school days, we learn that life is all about passing exams and not failing, at all costs.
 And that’s a great shame.
-Because as you just discovered in the previous point, your subconscious mind actively influences your behavior to make you avoid anything painful, or potentially painful.
+Because as you just discovered in the previous point, your subconscious mind actively influences your behaviour to make you avoid anything painful, or potentially painful.

 So to avoid experiencing the pain of failure, it compels you to not try anything that carries with it some risk of failure.
 In other words, it holds you back from trying anything.

 The problem with all this, of course, is that great success can only come from risking failure.
 The two go hand in hand.

 Only those who dare to fail greatly can ever achieve greatly.

 If something is so easy that there’s no possibility of failing, then what value is there in succeeding?
 Imagine being a world champion in some sport, where your toughest opponent is a ninety year old blind woman in a wheelchair.
 How proud would you be about that?

 What makes being a world champion such a big deal is the level of the competition you have to beat.
 And the tougher they are to beat, the more it means.

 A champion shouldn’t hate her opponents for being tough and trying so hard to make her fail.
 She should love them for it.
 Because it’s their greatness that gives her the opportunity to be even greater.
 And the more they push her and cause her to fail, over and over, the bigger the prize they’re holding within her reach, there for the taking.
 If she wants it badly enough.